patricknitsch/ioBroker.grohe-smarthome/README.md

 ### **WORK IN PROGRESS**
 * (patricknitsch) Update Admin Dependency >= 7.6.23 for Device Manager
+* Important Note: From 0.4.0 to 0.5.X the Sensor Overview is removed but visible.
+Thats a Bug from js-controller and should be fixed with 7.1.3

 ### 0.5.0 (2026-05-08)
 * (copilot) Integrate Adapter in ioBroker Device Manager